 If you would like to use an outside resource who does many of our School of Music events, Scott Nurmi can do audio and video recordings.
 He can be reached at firstname.lastname@example.org or at (703) 981-0617.

 Step 5.
 SCHEDULE A DRESS REHEARSAL

 Once your technical requirements have been submitted, you will be emailed a link to schedule your dress rehearsal.
-All rehearsals are limited to ONE hour in your venue.
+Undergraduates may sign up for one hour, graduate and doctoral students may sign up for two consecutive hours.
 Dress rehearsals CANNOT be scheduled until technical requirements have been submitted.
 Please note that dress rehearsals are optional.
-If you will need technical assistance for your dress rehearsal, please attend the technical training at the beginning of the semester in deLaski or, if you will be performing in Harris Theatre, please notify Bridget Higgins.
-Dress rehearsals will not be scheduled after Monday, February 6, 2017.
+If you will need technical assistance for your dress rehearsal, please notify Bridget Higgins.
+Dress rehearsals will not be scheduled after Tuesday, September 7, 2021.

 MUSI 300 CREDIT:

 All student recitals are entitled to MUSI 300 credit.
 Stampers will be provided for you.

 Area Coordinators make arrangements for applied faculty to be present for student recitals.